-Breakfast set menus go for AED 69, two-course lunch menus are locked in at AED 95 and lavish 3-course dinner menus are priced at AED 150 and kids’ menus are fixed at AED35.
-Once you’ve decided on how much you’re willing to cough up for a smacking meal, the battle (of hunger) is half won!
+Two-course lunch set menus go for AED 95, lavish 3-course dinner menus are priced at AED 150 and kids’ menus are fixed at AED35.
+Once you’ve decided on how much you’re willing to cough up for a smacking meal, the battle (of hunger) is half-won!

-This is the opportunity you’ve been waiting for to test out exotic cuisines you’ve never dared to before and Summer Restaurant Week’s website whittles down the 50 restaurants into 5 cuisine categories: Arabic, Asian, British, European, and International.
-While it’s pretty self-explanatory at first glance, it’s easy to get tripped up.
+This is the opportunity you’ve been waiting for to test out exotic cuisines you’ve never dared to before and Summer Restaurant Week’s website whittles down all 60 restaurants into 6 cuisine categories: Arabic, Asian, British, European, Mediterannean and International.

 Looking for Latin American, Caribbean, Mexican, and North American cuisine?
-The International category is where venues such as Mexican eateries La Tablita and Maya, and American Weslodge Saloon are tucked away at.
+The International category is where venues such as Mexican eateries La Tablita and Maya, and award-winning steakhouse Bull and Bear.

-From fancy gastropubs such as the Roaring Rabbit to charming country pubs such as The Duck Hook, the five restaurants here cover quintessentially British eats.
-Dhow and Anchor, Geales and The Nine are the other three offer scrummy nosh.
+From fancy gastropubs such as the Roaring Rabbit and Reform Social and Grill, the 4 restaurants in this category cover quintessentially British eats.
+Dhow and Anchor The Nine are the others that offer scrummy nosh.

-Summer Restaurant week is your hall pass to relish Michelin-rated restaurant’s luxe dishes without breaking the bank.
-There’s no segment clubbing together these restaurants which are scattered across categories.
-We’ve done the groundwork for you: a total of 5 Bib Gourmand Restaurants are part of Summer Restaurant Week: Indya by Vineet, Reif Kushiyaki, Goldfish, Brasserie Boulud, Fi’lia, and LOWE – the only Dubai restaurant to receive a Michelin Green star for its sustainability.
+Summer Restaurant Week is your hall pass to relish 9 Michelin-rated restaurants’ luxe dishes without breaking the bank.
+There’s no segment clubbing together these restaurants and they are scattered across categories.
+We’ve done the groundwork for you.
+The only One Star Michelin restaurant on the list is 11 Woodfire.
+The 5 Bib Gourmand Restaurants part of Summer Restaurant Week: Indya by Vineet, Folly, Aamara, 21 Grams and Carnival by Tresind.
+Also three Michelin Green stars restaurants (for sustainability) are on there – Fi’lia, BOCA and LOWE.

-Or rather, how far will you go for the love of food?
-The nifty neighbourhood field on the Summer Restaurant Week website helps you navigate restaurants based on distance.
-We suggest, burning that petrol to fuel your inner foodie and go far and wide to discover little-known foodie haunts that would otherwise have gone undiscovered on your radar.
-Divided into 14 localities, this convenient option helps you explore the city’s nooks and corners you’ve not ventured into before.
+How far will you go for the love of food?
+The nifty neighbourhood field on the Summer Restaurant Week website divides restaurants into 10 different localities.
+This convenient option helps you explore the city’s nooks and corners you’ve not ventured into before.
 For example, a hankering for Mediterranean cuisine will take you to Skafos in Old Dubai’s Al Seef area.
-Or following the scent of Lowe’s aromatic eco-friendly food will lead you to Wadi Al Safa 3, a creative neighbourhood that’s a stone’s throw from Global Village.
+Or following the scent of Teible’s aromatic seasonal and sustainable food will lead you to the Al Jadaff Waterfront, a creative neighbourhood.
 A full stomach AND earning your Dubai stripes?
 That’s a winner of a dinner.